Language: EN

 myAnimal.MakeSound(); // Output: The cat meows.

-Although the variable myAnimal is of type Animal, it executes the overridden method in the specific class (Dog or Cat).
+Even though the variable myAnimal is of type Animal, it executes the overridden method in the specific class (Dog or Cat).

-This is polymorphism in action: it allows the method MakeSound to behave according to the concrete type of the object at runtime.
+This is polymorphism in action: it allows the MakeSound method to behave according to the concrete type of the object at runtime.

-Method hiding with new
+Hiding methods with new

 public class Animal